 The order of my vocal warm-up

-With the above exercises, it's best to stand. but if you must sit, have both feet on the floor and sit up straight.
+With the above warm-up exercises, it's best to stand. but if you must sit, have both feet on the floor and sit up straight.
 Make sure you're not tense.
 If you sit, the torso should be straight but relaxed.